wp-plugins/epaperflip-publisher/readme.txt

 == Installation ==

-1. To install this plugin in wordpress simply download the epaperflip_embed file and upload it to your wp-content/plugins folder so the complete path would be wwwwroot/sitename/wp-content/plugins/epaperflip_embed/epaperflip_embed.php
+1. To install this plugin in wordpress simply download the epaperflip_embed file and upload it to your wp-content/plugins folder so the complete path would be wwwwroot/sitename/wp-content/plugins/ePaperflip Publisher/ePaperflip Publisher.php

 2. Activate the plugin in your WordPress plugins page.
 This can be found on WordPress administration page sidebar.